This article lets you discover all GED® preparatory options and testing facilities in the Vacaville region.

 The fully computer-based GED exam includes four individual subtests (modules) in Math, Science, Social Studies, and Literacy.

 These GED modules need to be completed within two years.
-This only counts for the GED!

 The state also welcomed the TASC and the HiSET exams that have five subtests as there are separate writing and reading tests.